 Each is exposed directly or indirectly to pesticides without knowing it.
 There are countless other potential concerns.
 Children frequently carry water to school in plastic bottles that previously contained herbicides, or they play close to freshly sprayed fields.

 I have seen farmers mixing pesticide solutions with their bare hands, and then go on to treat their crops without washing and without wearing gloves or protective masks.
 I have also observed elderly ladies washing their son’s backpacks—used to contain spraying equipment—in their kitchen sinks.
+Usually it’s better to contact professional pest control Hobart to make sure to eradicate the problem at home.

 Where we can inform, we can change.